 We ensure our work is science-based, community-focused, stakeholder-informed, and fueled and sustained by diverse partnerships.
 That’s been a winning solution for the river since 1985, and we’re proud of what we’ve accomplished together.
 Here are some highlights:

 - Launching a world-class restoration of the Upper Clark Fork River by winning a $200 million settlement to clean up toxic mining wastes along 56 miles of river, while securing $77 million to restore the area to health.

 - Removing Milltown Dam near Missoula, and restoring the historic confluence of the Clark Fork and Blackfoot rivers.

 - Leading community-based opposition to dangerous large-scale mines proposed for the headwaters of the Blackfoot River and beneath the Cabinet Mountains Wilderness.

-- Pioneering cleanup and restoration on a working cattle ranch at our Dry Cottonwood Creek Ranch in the Deer Lodge Valley.
+- Pioneering cleanup and restoration on a working cattle ranch at Dry Cottonwood Creek Ranch in the Deer Lodge Valley.

 - Directly engaging thousands of people caring for their river through education programs and a vibrant and active Volunteer River Corps.

 - Re-watering and reconnecting tributaries to main-stem rivers by brokering voluntary water transactions that have returned billion gallons of water to thirsty streams since 2003.